fereidoun-moradi/Extraction_Function/README.md

 First, the state space of the Timed Rebeca is mapped using <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/OneRoomTemp_mode.rebeca">cast function</a>.
 The mappped state space of the Timed Rebeca model (<a href="https://github.com/fereidoun-moradi/cast_function/blob/main/state_transition_diagram.png">state dransition diagram</a>): <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/castfile_exp2.aut">mapped state space (aut file)</a>

+(The state space includes 76 states and 103 transtions.)

+(the maped state space (aut file) contains 103 states and 129 transtions.)

 Second, the extraction function uses the maped state space (aut file) and a list of observable actions to generate tau transitions.
 A list of observable actions:  <a href="https://github.com/fereidoun-moradi/Extraction_Function/blob/main/observable_actions_exp2.txt">observable actions</a>